-It’s Ireland’s oldest city, and despite boasting a history of over 1,000 years.
+It’s Ireland’s oldest city and boasts a history of over 1,000 years.
 Its history covers years of Viking rule, Norman buildings and castles and of course the world-famous Waterford Crystal.

 Most people who visit Ireland would love to take home some of that world-famous Waterford crystal.
 Sadly these days the crystal is actually made in eastern Europe but you can still tour the factory museum and pick up some beautiful pieces.

 Waterford is the oldest surviving city of Ireland – founded in the 9th century AD by the Vikings – and there are many sites to explore within the city.